HatAndBread/s2pd/README.md

 <div id="tiles"><h1>Tiles</h1></div>

 **Note:** Like <a href="#sprites">sprite sheets</a> , tile animations must be laid out in a single horizontal row with each frame equally sized.
 The Tile class automatically creates a repeated image for a specified number of times both vertically and horizontally.
-There are a lot of fun things you can do with the Tile class❣️ Here is an example 　👉　https://playcode.io/667957/
+There are a lot of fun things you can do with the Tile class❣️

 🌈***constructor(source, xPos, yPos, repeatX, repeatY, numberOfFrames, animationSpeed)***
 <ul>